vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 ### Implementation

-- [When loading the configuration from a directory](https://github.com/vectordotdev/vector/blob/v0.17.0/src/config/loading.rs#L150), instead of only considering the files in that directory, Vector will check if the folders `sources`, `transforms`, `sinks`, `enrichment_tables` and `tests` exist, load each files in those folders and merge the components with the current configuration.
+- [When loading the configuration from a directory](https://github.com/vectordotdev/vector/blob/v0.17.0/src/config/loading.rs#L150), instead of only considering the files in that directory, Vector will check if the folders `sources`, `transforms`, `sinks`, `enrichment_tables` and `tests` exist, load each file in those folders and merge the components with the current configuration.

 ```rust
 fn load_builder_from_dir(path: &Path) -> Result<(ConfigBuilder, Vec<String>), Vec<String>> {